 In 2009, Nicaragua experienced a boom in wind energy investments of around USD 300 million.
 Four major wind farms were constructed in the south, on the strip of land between Lake Cocibolca and the Pacific Ocean.
 Funding was provided by a combination of domestic and international investors.
 For example, the Amayo wind farm was financed by a consortium of companies from Nicaragua, Guatemala and the US.
 This new wind energy region, which won praise from the UN secretary-general during a 2014 visit, has since attracted small, hydroelectric “run-of-river” projects, which take advantage of the natural channels of rivers.

 The country went from 25% of its energy mix coming from renewable sources in 2007 to around 50% in 2016.
-Although the country continues to import fossil fuels, renewable energy production – especially geothermal – has grown to represent 70% of the national energy mix.
+Although the country continues to import fossil fuels, renewable energy now represents the largest share of the national energy mix, at around 60% of supply.

 One way Nicaragua propels this is by offering incentives to both domestic and foreign investors in renewable energy, such as tax-free imports of capital goods, as well as tax exemptions on income and property.
 The private sector renewable energy expert elaborates: “It exempts renewable generation plants that are installed in the country from taxes.
 And for 10 years, they do not pay value-added tax; they do not pay income tax throughout the pre-investment, investment and a little bit of the operation phase.